Selenium WebDriver - Wait Support

-Selenium Webdriver can be used in association with explicit, implicit, and fluent waits to achieve synchronization and provide Wait support.
-The waits are mainly applied in the tests to deal with dynamic web pages.
+Selenium Webdriver can be used with various waits like the explicit, implicit, and fluent waits to achieve synchronization and provide Wait support.
+The waits are mainly applied in the tests to deal with situation when a web element is unavailable at the time, the Selenium test expects it to be available on the page or in the Dom.

 Often there lies some lag time before the whole page loads, and web elements are completely available on the web page.
 The waits available in Selenium Webdriver help to hold back the test execution till an element appears/disappears on a web page in its correct state.